 More Bad News For Milk: It Destroys Antioxidants, Inhibits Magnesium Absorption And Causes Liver Problems

-Many people are surprised to discover that dairy products – especially cow’s milk – are not emphasized on the Save Our Bones Program.
+Many people are surprised to discover that dairy products – especially cow’s milk – are not emphasized on the Osteoporosis Reversal Program.
 After all, most doctors tell osteoporosis patients to “drink plenty of milk” for the health of their bones.

 But as Savers know full well, cow’s milk is not good for bones, and today we’re going to explore three little-known reasons why.

 Let’s start by recapping the better-known reasons why milk is bad for your bones.

 You’re probably familiar with the dairy industry’s campaign slogan of the past: “Milk: it does a body good.”
 This may be true for calves, but for humans, cow’s milk is bad news.

 For one thing, milk has an acidifying effect on the body since the animal protein in milk promotes calcium loss via the urine.
 In addition, milk is high in phosphorus, which binds to calcium and prevents its proper absorption.

 Hormones are also present in milk, even if the cows are not injected or fed hormones.
 That’s because hormones such as progesterone, testosterone, insulin, androstenedione, and insulin-like growth factor are required for the growth of a healthy calf.
 So these and other hormones are naturally present in cow’s milk, and they can cause imbalances in the human body.